 ⭐ Add lemon to your water (find out why here)

-⭐ Drink more water - make it flavored for even more benefits
+⭐ Drink more water - make it flavored for more benefits and variety

 ⭐ Choose lean meats over fattier cuts

-⭐ Add a tablespoon of vinegar to your diet to help burn fat - interesting, but it works!
+⭐ Add a tablespoon of apple cider vinegar to your diet to help burn fat - interesting, but it works!

 ⭐ Try yoga